Tuning long-range interactions in Sr Rydberg atoms: the effect of series perturbations: Derivation of van der Waals expressions

 In the independent-particle approximation, the two-electron matrix element can be expressed in terms of a reduced matrix element involving only the single electron orbitals (see Ref.~\cite{JohPlaSap95} for details).
 Since we are only interested in the singlet states $S_{1}=S_{2}=0$ and we obtain

 Here $d$ is the one-particle dipole operator and $D = \sum_{k=1}^2 d_{k}$ where the sum goes over the two atomic valence electrons.
-We also assume that the overlap between the $n\ell$ state of the Rydberg electron and the $5s$ state of the valence electron is negligible, which allows us to drop a second term involving $\bra 5s ||d|| n'\ell' \ket$ on the right hand side of Eq.~\eqref{eq:c3_rmatel}.
-Since Eq.~\eqref{eq:c3_rmatel} now involves only the reduced matrix element for the Rydberg electron, we have removed the summation over the valence electrons and dropped the index of $d_{k}$.
+We also assume that the overlap between the $n\ell$ state of the Rydberg electron and the $5s$ state of the valence electron is negligible, which allows us to drop a second term involving $\bra 5s ||d|| n'\ell' \ket$ on the \ttcl{right-hand } side of Eq.~\eqref{eq:c3_rmatel}.
+Since Eq.~\eqref{eq:c3_rmatel} now involves only the reduced matrix element for the Rydberg electron, we have removed the summation over the valence electrons and dropped the subscript in $d_{k}$.
 Finally, we obtain

 Here we have factored out the summation over the magnetic quantum numbers which depends on the rotation angle of the quantization axis.
 The function $\sigma_{\theta}$ describes the rotation of the quantization axis with respect to the inter-atomic axis, and the function $A$ involves the factors from breaking up the two-electron reduced matrix elements into reduced one-electron matrix elements in the LS coupling scheme.
 Explicitly, these functions are given by